 ADSL is where you want to start if you’re after the cheapest broadband.
-It uses standard BT phone lines and provides speeds up to 17Mb for unlimited broadband, which is sufficient for typical online activities such as streaming video, gaming and of course web browsing and email.
+It uses standard BT phone lines and provides average speeds of 10-11Mb for unlimited broadband, which is sufficient for typical online activities such as streaming video, gaming and of course web browsing and email.
 All the Portsmouth exchanges are unbundled, which means ISPs are allowed to install their own equipment, but the availability of providers can vary, so when comparing broadband you may find your preferred supplier is not on offer.

 For a faster connection - more suited to busy households and power users who’ll be doing lots of downloading and uploading - there’s the option of fibre optic broadband from either Virgin Media or BT.

-Virgin fibre (previously cable broadband) has the fastest mass-market service available, currently topping out at a rapid 200Mb.
-The downside is its availability can be limited, and even if your exchange is setup for Virgin it does not guarantee that the cable lines actually run to your street or home.
+Virgin fibre (previously cable broadband) has the fastest mass-market service available, currently topping out at a rapid 630Mb.
+The downside is its availability can be limited, and even if your exchange is set up for Virgin it does not guarantee that the cable lines actually run to your street or home.
 They are the only provider to supply broadband without a phone line; which can be an option if you are looking for a broadband only offer.

-Alternatively there’s BT fibre optic broadband.
-While not quite as fast, it can still provide speeds up to 76Mb and because it uses BT lines the coverage is greater than Virgin Media.
+Alternatively, there’s Openreach (BT line) network fibre optic broadband.
+While not quite as fast, it can still provide speeds up to around 65Mb, and because it uses BT lines the coverage is greater than Virgin Media.

 When searching for a broadband package you can use the postcode filter on our tables to narrow down the options by location.
 This will use data from your closest exchange to list only deals which should be available to your home.
 You can sort the table by monthly cost, provider, speed or data limit.
 Additionally using the filters will show specific deals, such as TV bundles, free-setup broadband or fibre internet.